ab2pentest/ab2.github.io/_posts/2021-12-14-no-wsl-after-2day.md

 ---

-# Thanking:
+# Thanks

-In the end I would like to thank `leeloo1313` for helping and encouraging me :D
+In the end I would like to thank `leeloo1313` for encouraging and helping to write this nosense setup :D

-# Coming:
+# Coming
 * An auto setup for the whole process.
 * Setting an android emulator on windows and bypassing SSL pinning, and more ...